-The Policy is applicable globally to all Ipsos companies, regardless of where they are based.
-Within Ipsos, this Policy will form the minimum standard to which all Ipsos companies, employees and suppliers have to adhere, regardless of whether GDPR directly applies to any specific activity or territory.
+The Policy is applicable to Ipsos Nigeria.
+Within Ipsos, this Policy will form the minimum standard to which all Ipsos, employees and suppliers must adhere, regardless of whether NDPR directly applies to any specific activity or territory.

 Everyone who works for Ipsos has some responsibility for ensuring Personal Data are collected, stored and handled appropriately.